-What a genius idea for healthy snack – baked goldfish pumpkin chips!
+What a genius idea for a healthy snack – baked goldfish pumpkin chips!
 We are roasting vegetables every other day and roasted pumpkin is our favorite.
 Today I have created this amazing and fun recipe for my children’s lunch boxes.
-After a long search for suitable cookie cutter my husband has finally made one from 2 1/2-inch oval cookie cutter, rather than buying it online or at the store.
+After a long search for a suitable cookie cutter, my husband has finally made one from 2 1/2-inch oval cookie cutter, rather than buying it online or at the store.
 To make your own cookie cutters is simple and leaves space for your imagination and creativity.

-After school I have asked my children how they liked my creation and guess what I have heard back?
+After school, I have asked my children how they liked my creation and guess what I have heard back?
 “Mom, next time please put more!”

 - 1 butternut squash, I use top, the part without seeds

 - 1/4 tsp ground cinnamon

 - pinch of salt and smoked paprika

 Preheat an oven to 375°F.